vzat/comparing_images/docs/week10.md

 ## Introduction
 This blog post covers the improvements, experiments and bug fixes implemented in the last week.
-These enhancements and issues were discovered from testing the solution on other images by the team members.
+These enhancements and issues were discovered from testing the solution on other images by the team.

 ## Bug Fixes
 One major bug found was causing the program to crash on images with an odd width